 For the first time, the iPhone 7 boasts optical image stabilisation inside the smaller handset.
 The iPhone 7 Plus ups the ante by adding twin 12MP cameras, offering a wide-angle lens for landscape photography and a telephoto lens for portraits.
 Apple's software allows users to seamlessly switch between the two for both natural zooming, as well as significantly clearer digital zoom.

 The dual camera setup will also allow iPhone 7 Plus photographers to create stunning portrait shots by digitally separating the subject from the background and applying a bokeh blur to the background digitally, all in real time.
-That functionality is set for a software update later in the year.

 Camera aside, the iPhone 7 Plus features a lot of the same product developments as the iPhone 7.
 The most notable change is the exclusion of a 3.5mm headphone jack, with a pair of Lightning earbuds and a Lightning to 3.5mm adapter to be shipped in the iPhone's box.